PaceCodes/GithubHax/README.md

 # GitHub HAX (js)

-Before you do it go learn JavaScript or coding!.

-**Most Important thing, GO LEARN CODING.**

 ## How to use it?

 - Fork this repository in to your account you want hack to work on.